Measure Protein, Moisture, and Fat in Seconds: How NIR Reads Molecular Bonds in Your Grain and Feed

 The Selection Rule: Why Not Every Vibration Shows Up in NIR

 The practical consequence: every bond type that does show up — O-H, N-H, C-H — does so because it has built-in asymmetry in charge distribution.
 Water absorbs strongly.
 Protein absorbs strongly.
 Fat absorbs strongly.
-That asymmetry is exactly what makes these analytes detectable at the concentrations you care about — 10% moisture, 12% protein, 3% fat in a corn-soy feed blend.
+That asymmetry is exactly what makes these analytes detectable at the concentrations that matter — 10% moisture, 12% protein, 3% fat in a corn-soy feed blend.

 At a corn starch plant, the selection rule is the reason a transmittance scan through a starch slurry picks up water and residual protein clearly while the glucose backbone of starch itself shows up only through its C-H and O-H bonds — not through any bond between identical carbons.
 Every spectral feature you see earned its place by breaking molecular symmetry.

-Quality managers often ask me why their NIR holds up so well in a dusty grain receiving pit when other analytical approaches fall apart.
-Part of the answer is right here: the air itself doesn't interfere, the sample matrix doesn't need to be dissolved or diluted, and the bonds your instrument is reading are the same bonds — O-H, N-H, C-H — regardless of whether the commodity is canola, distillers grains, or whole soybeans.
-Your calibration is built on that consistency.
-Don't take it for granted — it's the physics doing the work.
+Operations teams often ask why NIR holds up so well in a dusty grain receiving pit when other analytical approaches fall apart.
+Part of the answer is right here: the air itself doesn't interfere, the sample matrix doesn't need to be dissolved or diluted, and the bonds the instrument is reading — O-H, N-H, C-H — are the same bonds regardless of whether the commodity is canola, distillers grains, or whole soybeans.
+The calibration is built on that consistency.
+It's the physics doing the work.

 Free tool — NIR Glossary: Unfamiliar with a term?
 The SpectroScience NIR Glossary defines every chemometrics, calibration, and instrument term used in this article in plain language with worked examples.
 Open the Glossary →

-This lesson delves into the different types of molecular vibrations, explaining how each bond's unique vibrational frequency contributes to the NIR spectrum.
-Understanding these vibrations is crucial for interpreting the spectral data accurately and addressing issues like calibration shifts in various conditions.
+This lesson covers the different types of molecular vibrations in detail, explaining how each bond's unique vibrational frequency contributes to the NIR spectrum.
+Understanding these vibrations is essential for interpreting spectral data accurately and addressing calibration shifts across changing conditions.

 Our 32-lesson online course covers everything from Beer-Lambert Law to PLS calibration — built for food, grain, feed, and dairy professionals.